LearnTeachCode/intro-javascript-class/week-1/1-2-variable-challenges.md

-# Practice challenges: Variables and data types
+# 1.2: Practice challenges: Variables and data types

 Time to tinker with code and break stuff!
 Below are several practice challenges where you either need to solve a bug, *create* a bug, or write some code from scratch.

-For all of the discussion prompts below, the goal is just to brainstorm and come up with your own guesses -- and ***have fun!*** It doesn't matter if you're correct or not.
+:trophy: For all of the discussion prompts below, the goal is just to brainstorm and come up with your own guesses -- and ***have fun!*** It doesn't matter if you're correct or not.
 Like they say, we learn more from our failures than from our successes.
 So let's have fun "failing", breaking things on purpose, and learning from the experience!

 **You can run your code in several different ways:**